hakkane84/Decentralizer-GUI/README.md

 ### v1.0
 * Initial release

+## License

+Decentralizer is an open source project offered under the GNU GPLv3 license.
+Briefly, it means that if you want to distribute a modified version of this software you need to 1) make your changes open source, 2) keep the GNU GPLv3 license, 3) respect and show the authorship of the code.

+The easiest way to comply with this is simply using the cloning button of this repository into your own GitHub repository!

 ## Compiling from source

 Install Node.js / NPM.
 Install `electron` in dev mode.
 The following scripts are available for easy compiling: